-- a.
+a.
 It is best if competitors are judged by currently certified judges in the category under consideration.
-It is permissible, though clearly less satisfactory, for either an experienced candidate or a recently certified judge (of that category) to serve on the panel. - b.
-It is best if competitors are judged by the same judging panel for an entire contest round, whether that be the quarterfinals, semifinals, or finals. - c.
-It is best if competitors are not judged by someone who has coached any of the contestants in the contest within the preceding 30 days if it is a district or international preliminary contest, or within 60 days if it is an international contest. - d.
+It is permissible, though clearly less satisfactory, for either an experienced candidate or a recently certified judge (of that category) to serve on the panel.

+b.
+It is best if competitors are judged by the same judging panel for an entire contest round, whether that be the quarterfinals, semifinals, or finals.

+c.
+It is best if competitors are not judged by someone who has coached any of the contestants in the contest within the preceding 30 days of the contest.

+d.
 On a double panel: it is better to have two judges in a category than to double one judge's score.
 On a triple panel: it is better to have three judges in a category than to add a score equal to the average of the two judges' scores.
 Only as a last resort should one triple a judge's score for a triple panel in the event that two judges are unable to serve.

 e.
 On a single panel: it is better to have a judge for each category rather than have none at all.
 The Contest Administrator should appoint the most qualified person to serve on the panel, even if that means selecting someone who is neither a candidate nor a certified judge in the category under consideration.
-However, the Contest Administrator should not appoint anyone to the panel who has not been nor is not currently a member of the contest and judging community.
+However, the Contest Administrator should not appoint anyone to the panel who has not been nor is not currently a member of the contest and judging community (affiliate and HI judges are considered a part of the contest and judging community).